-It was not possible to walk transects across the southern portion of the property because of its very hilly topography.
-In addition, the grass cover was knee high and it was impossible to see the ground with the exception of the access road.
+The southern portion of the Erf was more difficult to survey due to the dense vegetation.
 The presence of the garden features, and the aerial images from 1958 suggest that there was a house/structure on the ridge which has since been demolished.
 The location of the house could not be determined from the field survey due to the dense grass cover.